Alcantor/LotusECU-T4e/stage15/README.md

 	To 1: Make flasher ready.
 	To 2: Turn the CPU on.
 	To 3: Whatever you want...

+*Note: Add the parameter "-s black" if you are using the black version.*

 ## What's risky means...